RaulSebastian/docs.particular.net/nservicebus/messaging/databus/index.md

 - Stream-based properties: The sample showing [handling large stream properties via pipeline](/samples/pipeline/stream-properties/) demonstrates a purely stream-based approach (rather than loading the full payload into memory) using the NServiceBus pipeline.
 - A more efficient serializer: For example, a binary serializer.
 Most serializers can be added with a few lines of code.
    - Several [serializers are maintained by the community](/nservicebus/community/#serializers).
 - Attachments: The community maintained [NServiceBus.Attachments](/nservicebus/community/#nservicebus-attachments) package may be used for unbounded binary payloads.
-Although it has functionality similar to the [DataBus](nservicebus/messaging/databus/), it has the following advantages.
+The package is similar to the Data Bus but has some differences:
   - Read on demand: Attachments are only retrieved when read by a consumer.
-Moreover, it processes all data items via an IAsyncEnumerable
+  - Async enumeration: The package supports processing all data items using an `IAsyncEnumerable`.
   - Reduced memory usage: The package avoids the use of a base64 serializer which results in a significant reduction in memory usage.

 ## Other considerations